 Colloids, consisting of particles in a fluid, are used to deposit layers for a wide range of applications, such as adhesives, inks, pharmaceuticals, agricultural treatments, cosmetics and paints.
 The Group has more than two decades of experience in studying the multi-step process by which colloidal polymer particles in water create a dry polymer film.
 This process, which is called latex film formation, is illustrated below.

 When water evaporates, the average distance between particles decreases, until the particles are close packed.
-Under the right conditions, mono-sized particles will pack into a face-centred cubic (FCC) structure.
+Under the right conditions, mono-sized particles will pack into a crystalline (typically face-centred cubic, or FCC, structure.
 A reduction in the surface energy in combination with capillary forces generated by the water menisci in between the particles provide a driving force for the spherical particles to be deformed.

-In an FCC structure, each particle has 12 neighbours, and the 12 contact points are flattened over time.
-If the particles are “soft” enough, they will eventually fill all available space when they create rhomboid dodecahedra.
+If the particles are “soft” enough, they will eventually fill all available space.
 When the voids between the particles disappear, light is no longer scattered from the interfaces, and the optical clarity of the film increases.
 Cross-sections of a latex film sometimes show the hexagonal array of particles in the (111) plane deformed to create a honeycomb pattern.
 Over time, polymer chains diffuse across the particle boundaries and a uniform film results.